jackcallister/jarsbe.github.io/_posts/2015-08-30-the-react-quick-start-guide-es6-edition.markdown

 There are some great videos worth watching too.
 Pete Hunt talks about [re-thinking web application architecture](https://www.youtube.com/watch?v=x7cQ3mrcKaY) with React and Tom Occhino introduces [React Native](https://www.youtube.com/watch?v=KVZ-P-ZI6W4) for building native mobile applications with React (WIP).

+If ES6 is new to you take a look at the guide on the [Babel website](https://babeljs.io/docs/learn-es2015/) and be sure to try out the REPL.

 This guide doesn't go into detail about your local environment setup.
 The official documentation should help, or alternatively, look at my [boilerplate](https://github.com/jarsbe/react-webpack-boilerplate) for a simple solution.

-If I've made a mistake or something's not working for you, ping me on [twitter](http://twitter.com/jarsbe) or better yet make a [pull request](https://github.com/jarsbe/jarsbe.github.io/blob/master/_posts/2015-01-05-the-react-quick-start-guide.markdown).
-Feel free to email me with questions - I'm happy to help.
+If I've made a mistake or something's not working for you, ping me on [twitter](http://twitter.com/jarsbe) or better yet make a [pull request](https://github.com/jarsbe/jarsbe.github.io/blob/master/_posts/2015-08-30-the-react-quick-start-guide-es6-edition.markdown).
+Feel free to email me with questions or find me on the Reactiflux Slack channel (@jarsbe) - I'm happy to help.

 P.S - Checkout [The Flux Quick Start Guide](http://www.jackcallister.com/2015/02/26/the-flux-quick-start-guide.html) once you're ready to build larger applications with React.